ReactiveX/rxjs/doc/observable.md

 The code inside `Observable.create(function subscribe(observer) {...})` represents an "Observable execution", a lazy computation that only happens for each Observer that subscribes.
 The execution produces multiple values over time, either synchronously or asynchronously.

-There are three types of events, or notifications, that an Observable can execute:
+There are three types of values an Observable Execution can deliver:

 - "Next" notification: sends a value such as a Number, a String, an Object, etc.
 - "Error" notification: sends a JavaScript Error or exception.